ibireme/YYWebImage/README.md

 License
 ==============
-YYImage is provided under the MIT license.
+YYWebImage is provided under the MIT license.
 See LICENSE file for details.

 <br/><br/>